 Preparing your pre-trial motion

-Depending on your jurisdiction, many pre-trial motions can be made either (1) orally in court or (2) submitted in written form.
+Depending on your jurisdiction, many pre-trial motions can be made either (1) orally in court or (2) in written form.
 Some jurisdictions may expressly require written motions for the most consequential motions, such as motions to dismiss or motions to suppress.
-Be sure to check on the rules of your particular jurisdiction, while considering that a written motion may be more persuasive.
+Check on the rules of your particular jurisdiction and consider whether a written motion will be more persuasive.

 Filing, serving, and arguing your pre-trial motion